darth-hp/yeelight-shell-scripts/README.md

 ./yeelight-colortemp.sh 0 6500
 ```

+## Integration with redshift
+`yeelight-redshift.sh` is a script that allows your lamp to change color temperature simultaneously with your monitor if you use redshift.
+Just like redshift, this script eases strain on your eyes if you use your computer at night.
+To use this script you need to copy `./samples/yeelight-redshift.timer` and `./samples/yeelight-redshift.service` to `/etc/systemd/system/`, change scrip location in `yeelight-redshift.service`.
+Then run `sudo systemctl daemon-reload`, `sudo systemctlt enable yeelight-redshift.timer`, `sudo systemctl start yeelight-redshift.timer`.

+You can also change some values in `yeelight-redshift.sh` if you need warmer color.

+For the script to work you need to have redshift installed.

 ## HA-Bridge and Amazon Alexa
 I am personally using this scripts on a Synology NAS with a running [HA-Bridge](https://github.com/bwssytems/ha-bridge/).
 Since the scripts don't require any additional tool or access rights you can just execute them directly from the HA-Bridge.